crossbario/crossbar/docs/How-Registrations-Work.rst

 As a default, exact matching is used for RPCs, i.e. a call is only accepted (and routed to a callee) if a callee has registered for the exact URI used by a caller.
-Additionally, patter-based registrations are possible, e.g. a callee could register a URI which is prefix-matched, so that a registration for "com.myapp.create" would lead to calls for both "com.myapp.create.user" and "com.myapp.create.device" to be accepted and
+Additionally, pattern-based registrations are possible, e.g. a callee could register a URI which is prefix-matched, so that a registration for "com.myapp.create" would lead to calls for both "com.myapp.create.user" and "com.myapp.create.device" to be accepted and